SYWTLTC: Novice Chapter 2: Effective Hacking

 Finally, a journal can help with hypothesis-generation.
 As I stated above, each fix is an experiment.
 Your minds ability to come up with a hypothesis for any given event is nearly infinite (given enough time).
 But you’ll come up with better hypothesis the more information you have.

 A hypothesis is valuable insofar as it explains the given data.
-Your initial bug is one data point – the program currently does X when it should do Y. Many hypothesis can fit this, and your job is to methodically step through them one by one until you find the one that’s correct.
+Your initial bug is one data point – the program currently does X when it should do Y. Many hypotheses can fit this, and your job is to methodically step through them one by one until you find the one that’s correct.

 However, each time you do an experiment, you narrow the solution space.
 If your program prints “Hello WOrld!” when it should print “Hello World!” and you perform an experiment to lowercase all O’s in the program and it fails… your real problem just got constrained.
 Now your problem is: